dashasm/book-list/README.md

 npm install -g json-server
 ```

-5. Then start server in terminal:
+5. Then start server on port: 4000 in terminal:

 ```
-json-server --watch db.json
+json-server -p 4000 db.json
 ```

 6. Open another terminal in the directory with app and run project by command: